amiturgman/video-tagging/README.md

     </div>

 A host project can be found in [VideoTaggingTool](https://github.com/CatalystCode/VideoTaggingTool.git)

+An additional demo can be found in the control library in demo/index.html,
+run with your favorite server.

 **Control API**
 The control recieves and sends data from/to the host.